cesareferrari/nasa-photo/notes.md

-A state machine is a system that has a specific state and changes its state from one specific state into another specific state based on the variables introduced into the system
+A state machine is a system that has a specific state and changes its state from one specific state into another specific state based on the variables introduced into the system.

 Example: traffic lights